MicrosoftDocs/entra-docs/docs/id-governance/entitlement-management-access-package-resources.md

 ### Add resource roles to an access package with Microsoft PowerShell

-You can also create an access package in PowerShell with the cmdlets from the [Microsoft Graph PowerShell cmdlets for Identity Governance](https://www.powershellgallery.com/packages/Microsoft.Graph.Identity.Governance/) beta module version 2.1.x or later beta module version.
+You can also add resource roles to an access package in PowerShell with the cmdlets from the [Microsoft Graph PowerShell cmdlets for Identity Governance](https://www.powershellgallery.com/packages/Microsoft.Graph.Identity.Governance/) beta module version 2.1.x or later beta module version.
 This script illustrates using the Graph `beta` profile and Microsoft Graph PowerShell cmdlets module version 2.4.0.

 First, you would retrieve the ID of the catalog, and of the resource and its roles in that catalog that you wish to include in the access package, using a script similar to the following.
 This assumes there is a single application resource in the catalog.